 - Thiosulfonateallicin from garlic

-Fat-soluble tocopherol (also known as vitamin E) has been shown to support insulin sensitivity.
+This fat-soluble tocopherol has been shown to support insulin sensitivity.
 Standard doses range between 600 and 900 milligrams.

-A bioflavonoid found in cinnamon (called proanthocyanidin) may alter the insulin-signaling activity in our fat cells and thus has great potential to help with diabetes.
+Proanthocyanidin, a bioflavonoid found in cinnamon, may alter the insulin-signaling activity in fat cells, making it a potential diabetes buster.
 The spice has also been shown to significantly reduce blood sugar levels and triglycerides in people with type 2 diabetes.

-You gut health and blood sugar balance are inextricably connected.
-Metabolic disease can do a number on your gastrointestinal system, and poor gut health can mess up your blood sugar.
-One study found that transplanting the microbiome of diabetic mice into healthy mice made them diabetic as well!
-So watch out for advanced glycation end products (AGE)—harmful compounds that have the potential to cause leaky gut—and read up on candida overgrowth, which is also linked to blood sugar problems.
+Your gut health and blood sugar balance are inextricably connected – one study found that transplanting the microbiome of diabetic mice into healthy mice made the recipients diabetic!
+Among the culprits are advanced glycation end products (AGE) – harmful compounds that have the potential to cause leaky gut.
+A high sugar diet can also tip your microbiome in the wrong direction, causing candida overgrowth, which is also linked to blood sugar problems.
+What’s good for your gut is good for your blood sugar, and vice versa.

-In one study, supplementing with vitamin D for 12 weeks decreased body fat by 7 percent.
-Low levels are also linked to metabolic syndrome.
-The optimal range to aim for is 60 to 80 ng/mL.
+Most people have low vitamin D levels, which can cause a host of problems, but in one study, supplementing with vitamin D for 12 weeks decreased body fat by 7 percent, and lower weight correlates with better blood sugar control.
+Low D levels have also been linked to metabolic syndrome.
+Aim for 60 to 80 ng/mL per day.

-Methylation is needed for healthy blood sugar balance.
-Activated B vitamins—like B9 L-Methylfolate (L-5-MTHF) and B6 Pyridoxyl-5-Phosphate (P5P)—are a great way to support methylation pathways.
+Methylation is a complex process that supports many crucial function in the body, including healthy blood sugar balance.
+Activated B vitamins – like B9 L-Methylfolate (L-5-MTHF) and B6 Pyridoxyl-5-Phosphate (P5P) – are a great way to support methylation pathways.
 Food medicines to focus on are spinach, okra, and turnip greens, and meats like chicken liver or grass-fed beef liver, which have the highest levels of bioavailable B vitamins.

 13. Activate your PPARs.

-What the heck are PPARs?
-Studies suggest that peroxisome proliferator-activated receptors (PPARs) may help improve inflammatory conditions such as atherosclerosis, asthma, colitis, MS, and other autoimmune conditions.
+Studies suggest that PPARs, or peroxisome proliferator-activated receptors, may help improve inflammatory conditions such as atherosclerosis, asthma, colitis, MS, and other autoimmune conditions.
 Some PPAR activators for you to bring into your life: wild-caught fish, green tea, astragalus, ginger, and sea buckthorn.

-The ability of omega-3 fatty acids to lower the risk of stroke and heart attacks is well-known.
-But they also possess another interesting property that applies especially to diabetes: Omega-3 fats (in the form of fish oil) convert the potentially harmful very low-density lipoproteins (VLDL), which are linked to diabetes, into less dangerous low-density lipoproteins (LDL).
+You’ve probably heard that omega-3 fatty acids can lower the risk of stroke and heart attacks, but these healthy fats most prevalent in fish oil also convert the potentially harmful very low-density lipoproteins (VLDL), which are linked to diabetes, into less dangerous low-density lipoproteins (LDL).

 Adaptogens are awesome at balancing out hormones and inflammation.
-A study found the adaptogen American ginseng berry juice could significantly improve glucose tolerance and normal blood sugar levels after just 10 days!
+A study found the adaptogen American ginseng berry juice could significantly improve glucose tolerance and normal bloods sugar levels after just 10 days.

 FDA Compliance: The information on this website has not been evaluated by the Food & Drug Administration or any other medical body.
 We do not aim to diagnose, treat, cure or prevent any illness or disease.
 Information is shared for educational purposes only.
 You must consult your doctor before acting on any content on this website, especially if you are pregnant, nursing, taking medication, or have a medical condition.